Underfist: Halloween Bash

 Underfist: Halloween Bash (otherwise known as Underfist) is an American animated spin-off special of The Grim Adventures of Billy & Mandy.
 It originally aired on Cartoon Network on October 12, 2008.
-The special was going to be the setup for a new series spin-off of Grim & Evil, but the contract of Maxwell Atoms with Cartoon Network expired before moving to Disney Channel for the TV series Fish Hooks, and the special was ultimately the finale of the Grim & Evil franchise.
+The special was going to be the setup for a new series spin-off of Grim & Evil, but Maxwell Atoms's contract with Cartoon Network expired before he moved to Disney Channel for the TV series Fish Hooks, and the special was ultimately the finale of the Grim & Evil franchise.

 Plot

-On Halloween night, Irwin, Billy, Mandy, and Grim are trick-or-treating, Billy is a witch, Mandy and Grim are the Spanish Inquisition who burn witches and vampires and Irwin is Dracula, king of the vampires.
+On Halloween night, Irwin, Billy, Mandy, and Grim are trick-or-treating.
+Billy is a witch, Mandy and Grim are the Spanish Inquisition who burn witches and vampires, and Irwin is Dracula, king of the vampires.
 Billy, Mandy, and Grim decide to go home after having no success with Dracula, who rudely hands them pennies.
 Irwin realizes that his life is passing him by.
-Mindy (secretly turned into a witch by an evil marshmallow bunny named Mr. Bun Bun) fools Irwin into opening an Underworld portal releasing an army of evil candy warriors and Bun Bun, where they start terrorizing the neighborhood.
+A girl, Mindy (secretly turned into a witch by an evil marshmallow bunny named Mr. Bun Bun), fools Irwin into opening an underworld portal, releasing an army of evil candy warriors who start terrorizing the neighborhood.
 Irwin gets attacked and contacts Hoss Delgado, who helps him with the battle.
 The warriors take down Hoss with soda-candy guns, which if Hoss gets sticky, he gets a rash.
-When they kill Skarr's winning purple pansies, he comes out of his garage with a robot (spoof of the film Aliens), joining the battle.
+When they kill Skarr's winning purple pansies, he comes out of his garage with a robot, joining the battle.
 Soon it's an all out war, with no mercy, no rules, no nothing.
 Mindy again tricks Irwin, but this time, pretending she is being kidnapped by Mr. Bun Bun, taking her into the Underworld.

-When the candy level gets to high, Hoss clicks his car unlock system, which a giant saw car (spoof of the Gotengo from Godzilla: Final Wars) comes drills out of the ground.
+When the candy level gets too high, Hoss clicks his car unlock system, and a giant saw car drills out of the ground.
 They escape and start to plot their attack to the Underworld.

-Soon they find a portal to the Underworld in the rain, which Hoss and Irwin jump in first (because he does not trust monsters and says to Skarr that he doesn't trust one eyed weirdos), but the portal turns off, because it is controlled by a diamond, which Mindy (in her witch form) smashes.
-The candy warriors try to sacrifice Hoss, by pushing him into hot coco, but they want to leave Irwin alive.
+Soon they find a portal to the Underworld in the rain, which Hoss and Irwin jump in first, but the portal turns off, because Mindy destroyed the diamond powering it.
+The candy warriors try to sacrifice Hoss by pushing him into hot cocoa, but they want to leave Irwin alive.
 This is because he has the powers of a mummy, being half mummy from his mother, which they need to keep the balance of the Underworld in place, and to become stronger warriors to eat the trick-or-treaters.